 - If hats are your vibe, you can soften up the look with a fedora

-- Add a touch of femininity to the menswear by sticking to floral-inspired styles like this two-piece suit or try a pastel-colored number.
-Pink, yellow and light blue men’s suits are extremely common.
-Gray is always classic and on trend.
+- Add a touch of femininity to menswear by sticking to floral-inspired styles like this two-piece suit or try a pastel-colored number.
+Pink, yellow, and light blue men’s suits are extremely common.
+Gray is always classic and on-trend.
 Be sure to have the pants and jackets tailored to fit your body and height so you feel comfortable in the suit.
 This leads me to the next theme…

 - Two words – slim fit.
 The slim fit cut is perfectly suited (pun intended) for the ladies.
-Well-tailored and ankle length pants contrast well with a sleek pair of slingbacks or a cool pair of mules.
+Well-tailored and ankle-length pants contrast well with a sleek pair of slingbacks or a cool pair of mules.
 It’s a beautiful, #girlboss silhouette.
-Slim fit is the new power suit for the ladies.
+Slim fit is the new power suit for ladies.

 - Add some sparkle or glitter underneath the jacket if you are going to a special event or for the holidays.
-A pretty camisole with a lace detailing is another way to add some contrast against a traditionally men’s cut jacket.
+A pretty camisole with lace detailing is another way to add some contrast against a traditional men’s cut jacket.

 I'll stop with the puns however I am serious about the tailoring.
 It's difficult to buy menswear for us off-the-rack but it is still worth it.
 OK, now I am finished and I'm done.